1968 Speedway World Team Cup

 The 1968 Speedway World Team Cup was the ninth edition of the FIM Speedway World Team Cup to determine the team world champions.

 The final took place at Wembley Stadium in London.
 The title was won by for the first time by the Great Britain national speedway team.
-The previous eight editions had all been won by Sweden (five wins) and Poland (three wins).
+The previous eight editions had all been won by Sweden (five wins) or Poland (three wins).